marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-enum-support-code-first-ef5-onwards.md

 using System.Data.Entity;
 ```

-In the Program.cs add the context definition.
+In the Program.cs add the context definition.?

 ```
 public partial class EnumTestContext : DbContext